 Equity Investments.
-When we invest in senior secured loans, mezzanine loans or preferred securities, we may acquire common equity securities as well.
-In addition, we may invest directly in the equity securities of portfolio companies.
+When we invest in senior secured loans, stretch-senior loans, unitranche loans, mezzanine loans or preferred securities, we may acquire common equity securities as well.
+In certain other unique circumstances we may also make equity investments in businesses that make senior loans and/or leases, such as our investments in Crystal Financial LLC and NEF Holdings LLC.
+In addition, we may invest directly in the equity securities of portfolio companies without limitation as to market capitalization.
+For instance, we may invest in thinly traded companies, the prices of which may be subject to erratic market movement.
 Our goal is ultimately to exit such equity interests and realize gains upon our disposition of such interests.
 However, the equity interests we receive may not appreciate in value and, in fact, may decline in value.
 Accordingly, we may not be able to realize gains from our equity interests, and any gains that we do realize on the disposition of any equity interests may not be sufficient to offset any other losses we experience.